 Chefchaouen is known as Morocco’s blue city and is surrounded by spectacular mountains.
-Well, its one hell of a colorful and artistic city which you must at least visit once in a lifetime.
-It has blue painted houses and a medieval atmosphere.
+Well, it is an amazingly colorful, and artistic city that you must visit at least once in your life.
+It has blue-painted houses and a medieval atmosphere.
 Now, are you not going to ask me why it’s blue?

 There are several theories about it, as per Wikipedia following popular beliefs are: